Best Business Schools for Environmentalists (2022)

 University of Michigan, Ross School of Business

 CK ranked Michigan’s Ross School of Business #5 in 2015, #12 in 2016, and #11 in 2017 among United States schools.
-And in the fall of 2019, the Ross School will make history as the first top-ten ranked business school to introduce an online MBA program, for which it is now accepting its first applications.
-Although the school initially announced plans to offer this new program in a blended hybrid configuration, it now appears from more recent reports that except for three required in-person residencies in Ann Arbor, this will be a fully online program with an average of four live synchronous events on video per course.
+And in the fall of 2019, the Ross School made history as the first top-ten ranked business school to introduce an online MBA program.
+With the exception of three required in-person residencies in Ann Arbor and the possibility of an onsite visit with an organization for the capstone course, this is a fully online program with an average of four live synchronous events on video per course.

 In one of the more hands-on initiatives in graduate management education, Ross requires an immersive seven-week Multidisciplinary Action Project (MAP).
-In projects that can focus on sustainability challenges, students working in teams tackle complex business problems for a firm or nonprofit.
+Students working in teams tackle complex business problems for a firm or nonprofit in projects that can focus on sustainability challenges.
 “Students expand their skills and develop their leadership abilities; sponsors get usable recommendations from top minds,” says the school’s website.

 Duke University, Fuqua School of Business